strategicdefense/absolute-azimuth/src/content/post/2024-11-25-how-to-fix-smb-relay.md

 At **Strategic Defense**, SMB signing misconfigurations are a frequent finding during our internal penetration tests.
 These vulnerabilities allow attackers to execute SMB relay attacks, often leading to administrative access on systems we shouldnt have access to.
 Even better, you can access systems using accounts you don't even have the password for.
-Tools like Responder, ntlmrelayx, and Coercer make exploiting these misconfigurations even easier.
+Tools like Responder ([which we've talked about before](https://strategicdefense.co/blog/2024/03/2024-03-10-how-to-fix-llmnr)), ntlmrelayx, and Coercer make exploiting these misconfigurations even easier.

 SMB signing ensures authenticity and integrity of SMB packets.
 Without it, attackers can intercept, relay, or even coerce systems into authenticating to them.
 Fixing these vulnerabilities is a must for any organization aiming to prevent lateral movement and credential compromise.